ubcctf/ubcctf.github.io/_posts/2022-03-13-utctf-sunset.md

 This means that to compute their shared secret, they are essentially **concatenating their secret keys and removing the same number of elements.**
-So if we could recover their secret keys, we'd be done, as we could do this ourselves.
+So if we could recover their secret keys, we'd be done (I believe it should be possible to do so because of the connection to DFTS, but I haven't spent the time to think about it yet)
-I'm sure because of this structure you could recover the secret keys directly (and after the CTF I saw people using linear algebra to do so), but I took a different and weirder route.
 Because I know this has something to do with DFTS, concatenation of the lists (or more precisely pointwise addition of the multiplicities of the elements) is something done in the *Fourier transform* space,